prosodylab/prosobeast-annotation-tool/README.md

 The pitch contours have been extracted in 2 iterations and have been sampled at 5 equidistant points in the nuclei of interest (NOI) of the stressed syllables of the content words in the carrier sentences.
 The pitch values for the 3 NOI and 4 NOI utterances are provided separately and together.
 The data includes labels given to the utterances by the annotators in the original data; a list of all the labels used is also provided.
 Audio files are provided for convenience.

+## References

+The tool is described in this paper:

+Branislav Gerazov and Michael Wagner, "ProsoBeast Prosody Annotation Tool," submitted to Interspeech 2021, Aug 30 - Sep 3, Brno, Czechia, 2021.
+Preprint available on arXiv: https://arxiv.org/abs/2104.02397

 ## Contributing

 Any feature requests and bug reports can be submitted through the Issues tracker of this repository.
 Alternatively, fixes and enhancements can be submitted through Pull requests.
 Comments and contributions are welcome!